millerdev/WorQ/readme.txt

 Completed

+x - Remove TaskSet
-x - Task(..., id=...) - Do not allow duplicate task ids in Queue x - Deferred.ignore_result x - Rename (Redis|Memory)Queue to TaskQueue (like WorkerPool)
+x - What happens to TaskSet results when a subtask is not invoked before the x   result set expires (e.g., when the broker is busy)?
+This should not happen. x   IOW, TaskSet results should not expire when there are subtasks in the queue x   waiting to be invoked. x - TaskSet should be resilient to lost intermediate results x - Task(..., id=...) - Do not allow duplicate task ids in Queue x - Deferred.ignore_result x - Rename (Redis|Memory)Queue to TaskQueue (like WorkerPool)